nerai/CMenu/README.md

 	1
 	2

-### proc, return, call
+### proc, call, returnm goto
 These implement a basic procedural calling system.
-Early exiting and reentrant calls are supported.
+Early exiting, jumping within the local procedure and reentrant calls are supported.

 #### Example